Upstairs were ikat costumes and embroideries from central Asia, wonderfully colourful -

 I sat down on the floor in front of the luscious green silk with its strange shapes -

 My greens weren't as luscious as the original; one option was to add a wash, at home.
 Another was to be bolder ...
 I did try, but couldn't commit to Complete Boldness.
-Merging the two greens with a white made it look a bit better, and there's the possibility of adding more colour on top of that -
+Merging the two greens with a white made it look a bit better, and there's the possibility of adding more colour on top of that -On a closer look, it turned out that different panels had been sewn together before embroidery, hence the different shades in the background -

 Not only that, but what I thought was black turned out to be purple; what I thought was orange turned out to be pink; and all the embroidery was chain stitch, including the alternating red-yellow outlining -